-Glowlight Tetra (Hemigrammus Erythrozonus) Fish Species Profile
+Glowlight Tetra (Hemigrammus Erythrozonus) Species Profile & Care Guide

 The Glowlight Tetra is a small and slender, attractive, peaceful, shoaling fish and its friendly and active disposition as well as its ease of care makes it an ideal, and famous fish for the community aquarium.
 It should be kept with similar-sized, non-aggressive species.